AIOS Command - Ticket Stream

 Repeat contact frustration.
 38% of tickets come from customers who have raised the same issue before.
 Each return trip to the helpdesk erodes trust.
 By the third ticket, the customer is not asking for help.
 They are deciding whether to leave.

 SLA compliance gaps masking poor experience.
 You may hit your SLA targets on paper, but "first response within 24 hours" means nothing if the response is "we are looking into it" with no follow-up for a week.
-Analysis reads beyond the timestamp.
+The insight team reads beyond the timestamp.

 Sentiment in ticket language.
 The difference between "could you help with" and "this is the third time I have asked" is the difference between a satisfied customer and one who is about to write a public review.
 Tone analysis across tickets reveals the trajectory.

-Four categories of finding that appear in every ticket data stream we analyse.
+Four categories of intelligence that Command surfaces in every ticket data set.

 The Repeat Offender